- Anthus leucophrys

 Sub-Saharan Africa.
 Many populations are resident and sedentary, but some move from high altitudes to lower altitudes in winter.

-Anthus leucophrys has 9 subspecies, based mainly on variation in plumage colour and small differences in wing length:
+Subspecies differ mainly in plumage colour and there are small differences in wing length.

 It is found either singly, in pairs or in loose flocks in areas with short grass or shrubs interspersed with bare ground, particularly areas which have been overgrazed or burnt.
 This includes short grasslands, short shrublands, the margins of wetlands and wooded areas, and fallow fields.